gymnastjs/gymnast/storybook/stories/grid/format.md

 - **Array**: each value is casted to a float.
 - **Number**: which applies that spacing equally to all sides. `margin={number}` is equivalent to `margin={[number]}`.
 - **String**: parsed as either a comma-separated or space-separated list.

+You can read more about spacing values on the [wiki](https://github.com/obartra/reflex/wiki/Spacing).